ClecioVier/ClecioVier/README.md

 - 🔭 I’m currently working on **courses about data science**

-- 🌱 I’m currently learning **Python and Data Science to help people who suffer from any type of pain condition**
+- 🌱 I’m currently learning **Python and Data Science to help people who suffer from any type of complex pain condition**

 - 📫 How to reach me **clecio555@gmail.com**